The 10 most famous diets put to the test: which are 'heart-saving'? - breaking latest news - Breaking Latest News

 Promoted the Mediterranean diet

-The vegan diet follows nutritional indications shared by the guidelines of the American Heart Association, however very restrictive and therefore difficult to follow, as well as involving risks of deficiencies; the document therefore places it in the middle of the table together with low-fat diets, because these often treat saturated and mono- and polyunsaturated fats in the same way, which instead are positive for the heart and blood vessels.
-The lowest in the rankings are very low-fat diets, which cut out ‘good’ foods such as nuts, seeds and vegetable oils and can cause deficiencies, and very low carbohydrate intake, which eliminate useful foods such as fruits, legumes and cereals often in favor of foods high in saturated fats from animal sources, also leading to a reduction in fiber intake which is considered bad for cardiovascular health.
+The vegan diet follows nutritional indications shared by the guidelines of the American Heart Association, however it is very restrictive and therefore difficult to follow, as well as involving the risk of deficiencies; the document therefore places it in the middle of the table together with low-fat diets, because these often treat saturated and mono- and polyunsaturated fats in the same way, which instead are positive for the heart and blood vessels.
+Further down the charts are very low-fat diets, which cut out ‘good’ foods such as nuts, seeds and vegetable oils and can cause deficiencies, and very low-carb diets, which eliminate useful foods such as fruits, legumes and cereals often in favor of foods high in saturated fat from animal sources, also leading to a reduction in fiber intake which is considered bad for cardiovascular health.

 The rejected ones: paleolithic and ketogenic diet